AthenZ/athenz/docs/design/user-certificate-feature.md

 ## 8. Other Considerations

-1. **Client secret requirement** — The client secret is optional.
-When not configured, the code exchange relies solely on the redirect URI validation by the IdP.
-For production deployments, configuring a client secret is recommended.
+1. **Client secret and PKCE** — The client secret is optional.
+When not configured, PKCE (RFC 7636) is required: the client must include a `code_verifier` in the attestation data, and the provider will reject requests without one.
+When a client secret is configured, PKCE is optional but supported — the code verifier is forwarded to the IdP when present.
+The CLI enables PKCE by default (`--pkce=true`).

 2. **Rate limiting** — The ZTS API endpoint returns `TOO_MANY_REQUESTS` (429) as a possible error code, but the rate limiting implementation is outside this feature's scope.
 Deployers should consider rate limiting to prevent abuse.